nickjackolaisen/BusinessInitiaitive/services/non-profit-organization-registration.md

 Our non-profit registration services provide the expertise and support you need to establish your organization quickly and efficiently.

-Contact us today to get started and take the first step towards making a difference.
+<a href="https://www.businessinitiative.org/contact/" target="_blank">Contact us today</a> to get started and take the first step towards making a difference.